We may earn an affiliate commission when you visit our partners.

 • Copyright piracy and plagiarism with specific emphasis to academic institutions

-Examines plagiarism and fair use, which are important considerations for academic integrity and ethical research practices
+Examines plagiarism and fair use, which are important concepts for researchers and academics to understand in order to avoid copyright infringement

-Requires candidates to be pursuing a degree in science and technology, which may exclude learners from other fields
+Requires candidates pursuing a degree in science and technology, which may exclude learners from other fields who are interested in IPR

 Save this course